varmara/data-engineering-zoomcamp-2024/021-workshop-1/README.md

 dlt can handle things like:

 - Schema: Inferring and evolving schema, alerting changes, using schemas as data contracts.
-- Typing data, flattening structures, renaming columns to fit database standards. (in the example we will pass the “data” above and see it normalised).
+- Typing data, flattening structures, renaming columns to fit database standards. (in the example we will pass the "data" above and see it normalised).
 - Processing a stream of events/rows without filling memory, including extraction from generators.
 - Loading to a variety of dbs or file formats.